greenelab/cimr/README.rst

 analysis (hence the name).
 As the project developed, it became more evident that there are many parts preceding the analyses that require pipelining.
-So the current incarnation of cimr aims to streamline the pre-analysis processing steps, provid standardized input files and write example scripts to run various downstream methods seamlessly.
+So the current incarnation of cimr aims to streamline the pre-analysis processing steps, provide standardized input files and write example scripts to run various downstream methods seamlessly.